Fliegerführer Atlantik: World War II

 Raeder attended a meeting with Hitler on 21 December 1939.
 He informed Hitler that naval reconnaissance operations were impossible.
 In response, Göring allowed X. Fliegerkorps to be seconded to the navy and for the transfer of Dornier Do 17 bombers to the corps.
 The transfer did not transpire as agreed.
 Admiral Otto Schniewind compiled a memo on 15 January 1940 entitled Organisation and Expansion of the Naval Air Units of Commander in Chief, Navy.
 Schniewind noted only 14 Staffeln (Squadrons) were at the disposal of the navy.
 Schniewind wanted X. Fliegerkorps to be given responsibility for all air-sea operations and to assist naval–controlled units when required.
 He also asked for an allocation of the new Dornier Do 217 bomber, then under development, for naval use.
 Göring limited naval squadrons to nine multi-purpose and six reconnaissance units but did not resist the suggestion X. Fliegerkorps be the main weapon in anti-shipping operations.
-Nevertheless, he refused to allow the navy's use of the Do 217 and insisted the He 115 would have to remain sufficient.
+He refused to allow the navy the Do 217 and insisted the He 115 would have to remain sufficient.
 He assured the navy the new type would go to X. Fliegerkorps.
 On 4 April 1940 Göring implemented another program to reduce the naval air forces from 12 to nine Junkers Ju 88s per Staffel, 11 Do 17s per Dornier-staffel, and nine in each Blohm & Voss BV 138-equipped Staffel.
 The number of staffeln Göring intended to make available was not stated.
 The proposal was put to the Naval Staff on the eve of Operation Weserübung, the invasion of Denmark and Norway.
 In the event, the campaign proved what even small air force could accomplish against transport shipping and enemy warships.